 - As a stand-alone app that uses a SharePoint as its data source

-The SharePoint Framework (SPFx) can be used to render custom web parts on a modern SharePoint page.
+Use the SharePoint Framework (SPFx) to render custom web parts on a modern SharePoint page.
 Additionally, Extensions to the SPFx provide the ability to add scripts to pages, create modified views of data, and surface new commands in the SharePoint user interface.
-SPFx application packages can be deployed to SharePoint Online sites using the SharePoint App Catalog.
+SPFx application packages can be deployed to SharePoint sites using the SharePoint App Catalog.

 If you want to change the settings for whether or not site users can acquire apps from the SharePoint Store, see Configure settings for the SharePoint Store.

-If you are interested in exploring services or applications from Microsoft partners that are available for SharePoint Online, browse Office 365 apps on Microsoft AppSource.
-There are also many open-source solutions developed by the collective SharePoint Online community, including Microsoft, MVPs, Partners, and Customers on the Office 365 Developer Patterns and Practices GitHub site.
+If you are interested in exploring services or applications from Microsoft partners that are available for SharePoint, browse Microsoft 365 apps on Microsoft AppSource.
+There are also many open-source solutions developed by the collective SharePoint community, including Microsoft, MVPs, Partners, and Customers on the Microsoft 365 Developer Patterns and Practices GitHub site.

 Examples of modern customization approaches